cybozu-go/sabakan/docs/sabactl.md

 Set the state of a machine.
 State is one of `uninitialized`, `healthy`, `unhealthy`, `unreachable`, `updating`, `retiring` or `retired`.

+Transition from `retiring` to `retired` is permitted only when the machine has no disk encryption keys.

 ```console
 $ sabactl machines set-state <serial> <state>
 ```